miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 By increasing the drain-source voltage, the current rises linearly in the ohmic region of the transistor.
 The higher the drain-source voltage gets, the larger the depletion region on the drain N-region becomes because it is in reverse bias.
 This enlargement in the depletion area limits the drain-source current, which we call the saturation current.
 The saturation current changes with the applied voltage to the gate, as the gate voltage can enlarge the tunnel.

+For a P-channel MOSFET, the voltage must be applied with the source at a higher potential than the drain.
+To turn the P-channel MOSFET on, the gate voltage must be lower than the source voltage.
+This means that a negative voltage relative to the source needs to be applied to the gate to create the channel between the source and the drain.

 Finally, in the N-channel depletion type MOSFET, a conductive channel (or tunnel) is pre-manufactured into the device.
 By applying a negative voltage to the gate, the channel can be narrowed or closed, reducing or stopping the current flow.

+MOSFETs have faster switching speeds, higher efficiency, and are more scalable, leading to their more frequent use compared to BJTs.
 ### Example
-#### Transcript
+#### Transcript 1
 Now, let's put theory into practice with a hands-on demonstration.
+In the first example, we will switch an LED on and off in a low-side application by using a NPN transistor.
+In the second one, we will do the same in a high-side application by using a PNP transistor.

+First, the NPN transistor circuit
-To begin, we need a power source of 5V, a breadboard, a standard 1N4007 diode, a 330 Ohm resistor, an LED (we used white), and a jumper wires.
+To begin, we need a power source of 5V, a breadboard, a standard BC547 transistor, a 102.60k Ohm resistor, a push button, an LED (we used white), and jumper wires.

 - Start by connecting the positive terminal of the lab bench power supply to one end of the breadboard, and the negative terminal to the other.
-- Now, place the standard silicon diode into the breadboard, ensuring that its cathode, marked with a stripe, is connected to the negative rail.
+- Now, place the BC547 transistor into the breadboard, ensuring that its three pins are at three different breadboard lines.
+- By looking at the datasheet, we can see that the left pin is the collector, while the right pin is the emitter.
+- We connect the anode of the LED to the 3.3V line.
+- Next, we connect the cathode of the LED to the collector, and the emitter to GND.
-- Next, connect one end of the resistor to the anode of the silicon diode, and the other end to the positive rail.
-This creates the path for our current to flow.
+- We connect the 5k Ohm resistor to the base, and the other end of the resistor to the push button switch.
-- If we now turn on the lab bench power supply, we can see that the current is flowing just as expected.
-- However, if we change the polarity, the current stops flowing, as the diode is in reverse bias!
-- If we use an LED instead of this standard diode, it will even light up when in forward bias.
-- Again, in reverse-bias, no current is flowing.
+- Finally, we connect the push button switch to the 3.3V line again.

+We know that the voltage drop from base to the emitter is approximately 700mV.
+Further we apply 3.3V to the base over the 100k resistor.
+If we subtract the 3.3V - 0.7V, we get a voltage that will drop across the resistor of 2.6V.
+We can now divide those 2.6V by the 100k resistor, and get a flowing current IBE of 0.000026A.
+By multiplying this current with the factor hfe (100-800), we get a flowing collector emitter current of 2.86mA to 20.8mA.
+By using the proportionality constant we were able to spare the current limiting resistor in front of the LED.

+If we now push the button on our circuit, the IBE current is flowing, and the transistor becomes conductive between the collector and the emitter.
+Consequently, the LED lights up.

+#### Transcript 2
+Now, let's do a similar example with the PNP transistor the BC557.
+For the PNP transistor (BC557) circuit, we'll create a high-side switching application to control the LED.
+Here's how you can set it up:

+Needed Materials:
+1. 3.3V power source (such as a battery or a bench power supply)
+2. Breadboard
+3. BC557 PNP transistor
+4. 10k Ohm resistor
+5. Push button
+6. LED (white)
+7. Jumper wires

+(Same materials before, but instead of the BC547 we use a PNP BC557 transistor)

+Hook up:
+1. Connect the positive terminal of the 3.3V power source to one end of the breadboard and the negative terminal to the other end.
+2. Place the BC557 PNP transistor onto the breadboard, ensuring that its three pins are at three different breadboard lines.
+3. Connect the emitter of the BC557 transistor to the positive rail of the breadboard.
+4. Connect the collector of the BC557 transistor to the anode of the LED.
+5. Connect the cathode of the LED to GND.
+7. Connect the base to the 100k resistor.
+8. Connect the other resistor end to the push button.
+9. Connect the other end of the push button to the positive rail of the breadboard.

+Demonstration:
+1. With the setup completed, the LED should be off initially since the transistor is in cutoff mode (no base current).
+2. Press the push button to apply a positive voltage to the base of the BC557 transistor.
+3. When the base voltage is applied, the transistor turns on, allowing current to flow from the positive rail through the LED to the emitter, and then through the transistor to ground.
+The LED should light up.
+4. Release the push button to remove the base voltage, and the transistor will turn off, cutting off the current flow to the LED, causing it to turn off.

+This demonstration showcases the high-side switching capability of the PNP transistor, allowing you to control the power to the LED from the positive side of the circuit.

 ## Level 10 - Induction
 ### Lecture
 #### Magnets